appwrite/demos-for-functions/deno/add-created-at/README.md

 ## 🚀 Building and Packaging

 To package this example as a cloud function, follow these steps.
-Duplicate the .env.example file and name it .env, fill in the endpoint and api key.

 ```bash
 $ cd demos-for-functions/deno/add-created-at